Donald Trump Appears To Confess That He Appointed Matt Whitaker To Stop Robert Mueller Russia Investigation

-In a moment reminiscent of his 2017 interview with NBC News anchor Lester Holt, Donald Trump appeared to admit in a Wednesday interview that he appointed Matt Whitaker — an outspoken critic of the Russia collusion investigation — as acting attorney general to quash that investigation, run by Special Counsel Robert Mueller.
+In a moment reminiscent of his 2017 interview with NBC News anchor Lester Holt, Donald Trump appeared to admit in a Wednesday interview that he appointed Matt Whitaker — an outspoken critic of the Russia collusion investigation — as acting attorney general to quash the investigation run by Special Counsel Robert Mueller.

 In his May 2017 interview with Holt, Trump was asked why he had just fired FBI Director James Comey, and his response went straight to the Russia investigation, as CNBC reported, with Trump saying, “when I decided to just do it, I said to myself, I said: ‘You know, this Russia thing with Trump and Russia is a made up story, it’s an excuse by the Democrats for having lost an election that they should’ve won.'”

 Comey at that time was leading the investigation into collusion in the 2016 presidential election between the Trump campaign and Russia.
-When Mueller was appointed Special Counsel about two weeks later, he assumed responsibility for the Russia probe, which Trump labels a “witch hunt” though Mueller in 18 months has returned 32 indictments, by Vox.com‘s count, including convictions of Trump’s former campaign manager, deputy campaign manager, national security adviser, and a foreign policy adviser.
+When Mueller was appointed Special Counsel about two weeks later, he assumed responsibility for the Russia probe, which Trump labeled a “witch hunt.”
+Mueller in 18 months has returned 32 indictments, by Vox.com‘s count, including convictions of Trump’s former campaign manager, deputy campaign manager, national security adviser, and a foreign policy adviser.

 If Trump fired Comey to halt the Russia investigation, the move could constitute obstruction of justice, according to The Washington Post, a possibility now under investigation by Mueller.